Discovering |

 Dale L Popovich IWS

 Dale is an award-winning watercolorist and teacher passionate about capturing the raw beauty of the American landscape with the fluid stroke of a brush.
-As you will see, the works selected in his portfolio represent the breadth of his holistic approach to painting.
+As you will see, the works selected in his portfolio represent the depth of his holistic approach to painting.
 You can also learn with this talented and experienced teacher through his workshops, Palette & Chisel, and Popovich Studio classes.

 Archives